marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/declaring-attributes-of-functions/common-function-attributes.rst

   framework with the attribute ``patchable_function_entry (0)``
   to prevent recursion.

-.. index:: pure function attribute

-.. index:: functions that have no side effects
+.. index:: pure function attribute, functions that have no side effects

 .. gcc-attr:: pure